-I did use a gluten free flour blend in this recipe (Enjoy Life All-Purpose Flour, Bob’s 1-to-1 Gluten Free Flour, or NOW Foods Gluten Free All-Purpose Flour would all work).
+I did use a gluten free flour blend in this recipe (Enjoy Life Foods Gluten Free Flour, 123 Gluten Free Flour, or Living NOW Foods Gluten Free All-Purpose Flour would all work).
 You can also make this chocolate beet cake with regular flour if you don’t need it to be gluten free.

 Chocolate Beet Cake with Chocolate Avocado Frosting.